-Had it been our first mother was conversant with God’s word like Jesus did, she would have quoted Genesis 1:27-28 to tell him that she was already made in the image of God and therefore has no need to eat the fruit in order to become like Him.
+Had it been our first mother been conversant with God’s word as Jesus did, she would have quoted Genesis 1:27-28 to tell him that she was already made in the image of God and therefore has no need to eat the fruit in order to become like Him.

 And from the knowledge just gained, we can see how the devil is still using the word of God to deceive so many Christians today into sinning against God.

 For example, if the person who is tempted to steal in the example we gave does not know what the scripture says in 1 John 3:7-9, the devil will misquote Romans 3:10 and 23 to convince him to go ahead and steal because ‘no man is righteous for all have sinned and gone short of the glory of God’.

 2. Misinterpreting the bible.